-The Roth 401(k) is a relatively new option for retirement investing and an interesting mix of two different types of accounts: the regular tax-deferred 401(k) and the Roth IRA.
+The Roth 401(k) is a relatively new retirement investment option.
+It offers an interesting mix of two different types of accounts: the regular tax-deferred 401(k) and the Roth IRA.
 Is it the right option for your retirement investing?

-As with any investing choice there are pros and cons to each account and investment.
+As with any investing choice, there are pros and cons to each account and investment.
 Let’s look at some of the major advantages and disadvantages of the Roth 401(k).
+We’ll start by giving an overview of both the Traditional and Roth 401k plans.
+Then, we’ll look at the pros and cons of investing in a Roth 401k.

 Advantages of Using a Roth 401(k) for Investing